Smart Home Cloud Servers

 • Vendor lock in: Proprietary platforms make switching to different smart home systems difficult (sometimes means having to start from scratch) and costly

-• Service shutdowns: Companies go bust and this this will potentially render smart devices unusable!
+• Service shutdowns: Companies go bust and this this will potentially render all smart devices from that company unusable!

 What Happens When the Cloud Is Unavailable

-Without internet or the cloud service is unavailable for some reason, most (probably all) smart home functions will stop working.
-For most people internet connectivity is generally pre
+If the internet or the cloud service is unavailable for some reason, most (probably all) smart home functions will stop working. generally internet connectivity is pretty reliable, but when it goes down the following will likely happen:

 • No remote access or voice control.